You can challenge a will in Michigan on the following grounds:

 Typically, incompetence is established through a prior medical diagnosis of dementia, Alzheimer’s, or psychosis, or through the testimony of witnesses as to the irrational conduct of the deceased around the time the will was executed.

-How long do I have to contest a will in Michigan?
+How long do I have to Challenge a Will in Michigan?